Pitabread8/Runaway-Trivia/README.md

 # Runaway-Trivia
-Simple python text-only game made by pitabread#7689 and Nikita#7430.
+Simple python text-only game.
 Designed to accommodate any number of questions.

 Designed and Programmed by: pitabread#7689 and Nikita#7430.\
 Date: June 2020\